Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 “Turnover rates for the 2015-16 cohort show a difference of nearly 20 percentage points between professionally licensed and nonprofessionally licensed teachers,” the audit states.

-Nonprofessionally licensed teachers are people who have entered the teaching workforce via other pathways such as the associate or local education agency-specific licenses.
+Nonprofessionally licensed teachers have entered the teaching workforce via other pathways such as associate or local education agency-specific licenses.

 To obtain an associates’ license, a candidate must pass the State School Board’s background check and ethics review.
 They must either have earned a bachelor’s degree or are seeking the degree.
 They must demonstrate knowledge of what they will be teaching and complete the state board’s pedagogical modules.